AjjMC/ajjgui/README.md

 > **NOTE:** The GUI compiler adds the ``ajjgui.meta`` NBT tag to each widget.
 This must not be changed when directly modifying NBT.

+> **NOTE:** This section explains how widget NBT can be modified post-compilation, after required NBT has been initialized with default values.
+As such, creating widget NBT from scratch or changing the ``ajjgui.widget`` NBT tag is not supported behavior.

-> **NOTE:** Widgets with the ``ajjgui.fixed`` NBT tag set to ``1b`` appear in a new page only when the page is loaded by clicking on widget that has the ``ajjgui.page`` NBT tag.
-Directly changing a page therefore does not preserve fixed widgets unless they were already cached in the destination page from a previous interaction.
+> **NOTE:** Widgets with the ``ajjgui.fixed`` NBT tag set to ``1b`` are passed on to a new page only when it is loaded by clicking on a widget that has the ``ajjgui.page`` NBT tag.
+Directly changing a page therefore does not properly handle fixed widgets.

 > **NOTE:** Decompiling a GUI resets it to the state it was in when compiled.